feurig/Cohen/README.md

     void GetSysex ([interface])
     void SendSysex (uint8_t *messege, [interface])

-The remaining details should be as hidden angeable as possible.
+The remaining details should be as hidden and interchangable [^1] as possible.

 ###MinSysex
 A minimal sysex handler, called by either the maintainence tasks or by MidiEventAvailable(), should handle at a minimum the universal sysex id request and response and a (mma) vender specific sysex to jump to a bootloader.
 This should be expanded to identify the capabilities, architecture, and code loader method, and perhaps a subset of common midi settings (channel,mode etc.) Eventually this sysex subset form a protocall called "Let's Get Loaded (LGL)"